sleak-lbl/weekly-emails/items/webinar.md

 Our June meeting is **this Thursday, 15 July, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>.
-Our topic-of-the-month is **Energy Efficiency iat NERSC** - Norm Bourassa from NERSC's Building Infrastructure Group will tell us about some of the ways NERSC optimizes its energy usage
+Our topic-of-the-month is **Energy Efficiency at NERSC** - Norm Bourassa from NERSC's Building Infrastructure Group will tell us about some of the ways NERSC optimizes its energy usage

-Our agenda for June is:
+Our agenda for July is:

 - **Win-of-the-month:** open discussion for attendees to tell of some success you've had - e.g., getting a paper accepted, solving a problem,